 Some apps allow you to set a unique phone number for automated texts – with these, you could set up a business phone number separate from your personal number.
 Others use your current phone number for sending and receiving messages.

 Then, you’re able to set up each message individually: general responses, specific texts, and more.

-Many phones are capable of sending auto-responses without downloading an extra app.
+Many phones are capable of sending automatic reply text messages without downloading an extra app.
 However, if you use your phone’s built-in autoresponder, you may experience problems.
 Your phone depends on network coverage to send and receive texts; if you leave your service area, your auto responses won’t send.
 This isn’t only a rural problem – even elevators and basements can interfere with cell signal.